unplugin/docs/guide/get-started.md

 | ✅ `>=3.1`<sup>1</sup> |  ✅  |    ✅     |    ✅     |   ✅   | <span style="color: #ca8a04">⚠️</span><sup>2</sup> |

 ::: details Notice
 1. Rollup supports nested plugins since [v3.1.0](https://github.com/rollup/rollup/releases/tag/v3.1.0).
 Plugin author should ask users to have a Rollup version of `>=3.1.0` when using nested plugins.
-For single plugin format, unplugin works for any version of Rollup.
+For single plugin format, **Unplugin** works for any version of Rollup.
 2. Since esbuild does not have a built-in transform phase, the `transform` hook of the nested plugin will not work on esbuild yet.
 Other hooks like `load` or `resolveId` work fine.
 We will try to find a way to support it in the future.
 :::